David-Grim/CSE183-project/README.md

 Visually, our site maintains a bright, neon space that users will notice immediately.
 Our site’s backdrop is ever shifting between a dark cyan to a medium magenta color, keeping the site lively.
-This was accomplished by INSERT EXPLANATION HERE.
+This was accomplished by creating a linear animated gradient that runs in an infintie 15sec loop, and by changing the background position.
 As well as the backdrop, our floating mouse also takes up a fuzzy pink color.
-This was done by INSERT EXPLANATION HERE.
+This was done by setting the style of the body to a mouse cursor that links to the image from a url.

 Upon entering the site, users will be prompted to sign in or sign up, a simple process that requires an email address for the user creation.
 The login functionality was made through the use of the provided auth_user db.